JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 ```
 Multi threaded batching.

+All of this work wouldn't have been possible without the patient mentoring and vast knowledge that was shown by my mentor [Jun Tian](https://github.com/findmyway) who has been pivotal in the design and implementation of the package.
+His massive experience and beautifully written code had provided a lot of inspiration for the making of this package.
+His amicable nature and commitment to the users of the package providing timely and detailed explanations to any issues or queries related package despite his time constraints has provided a long standing example as a developer and as a person for the developers within and outside OSPP.

 ## Implications

 Equipping RL.jl with RLDatasets.jl is a key step in making the package more industry relevant because different Offline algorithms can be compared with respect to a variety of standard offline dataset benchmarks.
+It is also meant to improve the implementations of existing offline algorithms and make it on par with the SOTA implementations.
+This package also provides a seamless way of downloading and accessing existing datasets.
+It also supports loading datasets into memory with ease which implemented separately would be difficult and not very usable for the users of the said implementation.

+After the implementation of [Benchmarks for Deep Off-Policy Evaluation](https://github.com/google-research/deep_ope), testing and comparing algorithms would be much easier than before.
+This package would also help SOTA offline RL more accessible and reliable than ever before in ReinforcementLearning.jl.

 ## Future Plan

+### Within the time frame of the project.

+Within the scope of the project and in the given time frame we are planning to:

+- Polish the package in terms of structure and make it more user friendly.
+- Support the datasets that has not been added.
+- Support of [Benchmarks for Deep Off-Policy Evaluation](https://github.com/google-research/deep_ope) using ONNX.jl.
+Support possible policies that are provided for implementation within the time frame.
+- Experiments for policy selection using RLDatasets.jl to finalize and establish the usability of the package.

+### Ideas further down the line

-Enabling more feature that were mentioned in [Features for Offline Reinforcement Learning Pipeline #359](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/discussions/359) would be the next obvious step after an OPE method (like FQE) has been explored.
-Dataset generation, storage and policy parameter storage would be great for the package.
+Enabling more features that were mentioned in [Features for Offline Reinforcement Learning Pipeline #359](https://github.com/JuliaReinforcementLearning/ReinforcementLearning.jl/discussions/359) would be the next obvious step after the implementation an OPE method (like FQE) has been explored.
+Dataset generation, storage and policy parameter storage would also be great to implement in RLDatasets.jl.